graelo/website/content/tokio/tutorial/shared-state.md

 8   | }
     | - `mut lock` is later dropped here
 ```

-This happens because the `std::sync::MutexGuard` type is **not** `Send`.
-This
+This happens because the lock is still in scope when `.await` is called.
-means that you can't send a mutex lock to another thread, and the error happens
+Because you can't send a mutex lock to another thread (due to
+`std::sync::MutexGuard` **not** being `Send`), so the task cannot save what is in
+scope into its state, hence the compilation error.

+We already saw in the [Send bound section from the spawning
+chapter][send-bound] that this `Send` requirement is necessary because the
-because the Tokio runtime can move a task between threads at every `.await`.
+Tokio runtime can move a task between threads at any `.await` call.

+[send-bound]: spawning#send-bound

+### Technique 1 - scope the mutex

-To avoid this, you should restructure your code such that the mutex lock's
+If you find yourself in the above situation, you should restructure your code
-destructor runs before the `.await`.
+such that the mutex lock exits the scope before the `.await` call.
+For
+instance, the following code is correct and will compile.

 ```rust
 # use std::sync::{Mutex, MutexGuard};
 // This works!